Biden leads Trump in Michigan and Nevada, and race is tied in Iowa — CBS News Battleground Tracker poll

 Mr. Trump won Iowa by 10 points in 2016, after the state voted for Barack Obama in both 2008 and 2012.
 Today, we find the race tied.
 Biden is doing better than Hillary Clinton did among college-educated voters, a group Mr. Trump narrowly won.
 Biden has a double-digit advantage with these voters now.

 Biden is also cutting into Mr. Trump's margins with men.
-Biden currently trails the president by 9 points among men, a group that Mr. Trump won by 28 points four years ago.
+Biden currently trails the president by nine points among men, a group that Mr. Trump won by 28 points four years ago.

 But Biden has not pulled ahead in this state, since Mr. Trump still has a large advantage among voters without a college degree, even if Biden has made some gains.
 He also continues to get strong support from White evangelicals, a group that made up a third of Iowa's electorate in 2016.
 And while more Iowa voters think Biden would do a better job handling the outbreak than Mr. Trump, the gap between the two candidates is more narrow here than in Michigan and Nevada.